Lecture Series

 In the second part of the lecture John Zvonar looks at the role bridges play in our collective consciousness — the Ironbridge, the Firth of Forth, the Brooklyn Bridge, the Golden Gate — and presents case studies of relevant community-driven campaigns to preserve historic bridges: the Chapel Bridge in Switzerland, the Bennerley Viaduct in central England, and within Canada, the rehabilitation of the wooden Kinsol Trestle on Vancouver Island, and the repair and reconstruction of the Kettle Valley Steam Railway in the Okanagan Valley.
 Closer to home, the story of the Bank Street Bridge, which was fully restored and not replaced with a contemporary structure, will be examined.

-David Jeanes is a retired professional engineer who worked at Bell-Northern Research and Nortel in Ottawa.
-A former president of Heritage Ottawa and Transport Action Canada, he has a strong interest in railway history and railway station architecture and belongs to numerous railway-related societies.
+David Jeanes is a former president of Heritage Ottawa and Transport Action Canada, who he has a strong interest in railway history and railway station architecture and belongs to numerous railway-related societies.
 In 2001, he organized a celebration of the centenary of the first train to cross the Alexandra Bridge and he has written and lectured about the bridge often since then.
-David is a member of Heritage Ottawa's board of directors and the Doors Open Ottawa Advisory Council and has guided many tours over the past 20 years.

-John Zvonar recently completed a long run at the federal government’s centre of expertise in Heritage Conservation, employing a values- and principles-based conservation approach in protecting nationally-significant cultural landscapes notably for Parks Canada and within the Parliamentary and Judicial Precincts.
+John Zvonar recently retired from the federal government’s centre of expertise in Heritage Conservation, employing a values- and principles-based conservation approach in protecting nationally-significant cultural landscapes notably for Parks Canada and within the Parliamentary and Judicial Precincts.
 He also continues his active involvement with the Friends of Maplelawn Garden, the Alliance for Historic Landscape Preservation, and serves as the Canadian voting member with the ICOMOS-IFLA International Scientific Committee for Cultural Landscapes.
 John was elected to the Canadian Society of Landscape Architects’ College of Fellows in 2014.
 Since his arrival in Ottawa from Thunder Bay/Winnipeg, John has been infatuated with the Alexandra Bridge.

 Bauhaus and the White City of Tel Aviv